mozilla/extension-workshop/src/content/documentation/publish/signing-and-distribution-overview.md

 {% capture content %}

 ## Distributing your add-on
-You can choose to distribute your add-on publicly on addons.mozilla.org (AMO) or distribute an it yourself.
+You can choose to distribute your add-on publicly on addons.mozilla.org (AMO) or distribute it yourself.
 Here are some things to consider when you are deciding which method is most appropriate for your needs.

 ### Public listing on addons.mozilla.org (AMO)
 AMO is a very popular distribution platform, with millions of monthly visitors and installations.
 It's integrated into the Firefox Add-ons Manager, allowing for easy installation of add-ons published on AMO.
 You can boost your extension’s SEO and attract more users by [creating an appealing listing](/documentation/develop/create-an-appealing-listing/).